 Industry standard: most manufacturers do not cover labor costs as a part of their warranty agreement.

 Like we mentioned, a solar panel manufacturer may provide a product or performance warranty of 25 years that will cover a replacement panel should you need it.
 However, while the manufacturer may cover your replacement part, that doesn’t necessarily mean they’ll cover the labor costs necessary to re-install that equipment.
 In fact, most manufacturers do not reimburse for labor associated with replacements or repairs of their products.

-This addition to a warranty is a moot point for some solar shoppers: some local installation companies will cover maintenance and repair costs within their own warranty agreement.
+This addition to a warranty is a moot point for some solar shoppers: many local installation companies will cover maintenance and repair costs within their own warranty agreement.
 That said, installer warranties also vary from one company to the next, and often only cover their own work – not maintenance costs for properly-installed equipment.